dotnet/docs/docs/core/tutorials/testing-with-cli.md

 For the following steps, you can either follow along using the [NewTypes Pets Sample](https://github.com/dotnet/docs/tree/master/samples/core/console-apps/NewTypesMsBuild) or create your own files and folders.
 The types are logically organized into a folder structure that permits the addition of more types later, and tests are also logically placed in folders permitting the addition of more tests later.

 The sample contains two types, `Dog` and `Cat`, and has them implement a common interface, `IPet`.
 For the `NewTypes` project, your goal is to organize the pet-related types into a *Pets* folder.
-If another set of types is added later, they're placed in the *NewTypes* folder alongside the *Pets* folder.
+If another set of types is added later, *WildAnimals* for example, they're placed in the *NewTypes* folder alongside the *Pets* folder.
+The *WildAnimals* folder may contain types for animals that aren't pets, such as `Squirrel` and `Rabbit` types.
 In this way as types are added, the project remains well organized.

 Create the following folder structure with file content indicated: